Technical Diary, Day 1

 program doesn't try to access the GPU device at the same time.

-functions, in turn, reference the functions in free_list.h
+functions, in turn, reference the functions in free_list.h, which contain the

 actual implementation of the free list.
 Let's take a closer look at the